shanjin14/MLND_Capstone/capstone_report_Ed1.md

 The potential solution would be using gradient boosting regression tree.
 During the gradient boosting regression tree model building, I explore two different transformation --label encoding for all the multi-categorical variables.
 I also built a random forest as a benchmark model to compare the performance of gradient boosting.
 Besides, I also built a stacked model that combine lasso, gradient boosting and random forest for comparison.
-Apart from using the cross-validation R^2 score from our code, I also use to Kaggle submission to cross-check the performance of the model.
+Apart from using the cross-validation R^2 score from our code, I also use Kaggle submission to cross-check the performance of the model.

 ### Metrics